-In addition to our TMOS-based application services, our products include our Traffix solutions for Diameter signaling and routing, load balancing and gateway connectivity, designed to enable service providers to meet the multiple challenges associated with the growth of mobile data.
+Our products also include our Traffix solutions for Diameter signaling and routing, load balancing and gateway connectivity, designed to enable service providers to meet the multiple challenges associated with the growth of mobile data.

 In connection with our products, we offer a broad range of services including consulting, training, installation, maintenance and other technical support services.